Dennis-Kirimi/Dennis-Kirimi/README.md

 Hey there! 👋 I'm Dennis Kirimi

 Welcome to my GitHub corner!
 I'm a data analyst and an actuarial science graduate, passionate about turning raw data into actionable insights.
 I love working with numbers, uncovering patterns, and transforming data into meaningful stories.

-🚀 About Me
+🚀 About Me:

 🎓 Background: Actuarial Science & Data Analytics

-💡 Current Focus: SQL, Python, and Machine Learning
+💡 Current Focus: SQL, Python, and Excel

 📊 Interests: Data visualization, predictive modeling, and business intelligence